Updated the R code previously included in various published articles. Click on the related link to access the code and the original publication.

 Modelling lagged associations in environmental time series data: a simulation study

-A simulation study comparing methods to model lagged effects in environmental time series, specifically moving averages and distributed lag models.
-The code fully reproduces the results illustrated in the article, and it adds a simple example to simulate the data based on scenarios of exposure-lag-response associations, to fit the regression models and to display/summarize the results.
+A simulation study comparing methods to model lagged effects in environmental time series studies, specifically moving averages and distributed lag linear and non-linear models (DLMs and DLNMs).
+The code fully reproduces the results illustrated in the article, and include an example describing the steps to simulate the data based on scenarios of exposure-lag-response associations, fit the regression models, and display/summarize the results.

 Interrupted time series regression for the evaluation of public health interventions: a tutorial